Skip to content

 6. Nystagmus

-7. Intraocular pressure measurement: Glaucoma (associated in 50-75% due to angle dysgenesis)
+7. Intraocular pressure measurement: Glaucoma (occurs in 50–75% of cases due to angle dysgenesis)

 • Iris atrophy due to prior infection with Herpesviridae